gvilarino/docker-workshop/3-docker-compose/README.md

 docker-compose up -d
 ```

-You'll see the `app` service gets re-reated and if you once again browse to `localhost:3000` you'll se the error message
+You'll see the `app` service gets re-created and if you once again browse to `localhost:3000` you'll se the error message.

 ## `docker-compose` as a developer's tool